christophediericx/ArduinoDriver/README.md

 ### Sample Code: Playing the Super Mario Bros "Underworld" theme

-In a sample project, the above libraries are used to play this retro tune directly from within Visual Studio.
+In a sample project, the above libraries are used to play this retro tune on the Arduino directly from a C# program.